A basket of garlic bread makes any meal feel like a special occasion. Here's how to make a quick and easy homemade loaf.

 Ingredients for Garlic Bread

-• Butter: Using a full stick of butter ensures that the entire loaf is lavishly spread, making for a rich, full-flavored garlic bread.
+- Butter: Using a full stick of butter ensures that the entire loaf is lavishly spread, making for a rich, full-flavored garlic bread.
 If you prefer vegan garlic bread, use your favorite vegan butter brand.

 Directions

-Step 1: Make garlic butter
+Step 1: Make and brush the garlic butter

-In a small bowl, combine butter and garlic.
+Preheat the oven to 350°F. In a small bowl, combine the butter and garlic.
 Brush the garlic butter generously across the cut sides of the bread.
-Sprinkle with parsley.
-Place the bread, cut side up, on a baking sheet.

-Step 2: Bake
+Step 2: Bake the garlic bread

 Recipe Variations

-• Make cheesy garlic bread: Gild the lily by topping the garlic bread with cheese.
+- Make cheesy garlic bread: Gild the lily by topping the garlic bread with cheese.
 A heavy sprinkle of grated Parmesan (in a pinch, the stuff in the green shaker will work) adds lots of flavor.
 Shredded mozzarella melts wonderfully, making a nice contrast of textures with the crisp bread.

 How to Store Garlic Bread

-Wrap leftover garlic bread tightly in foil and store in the refrigerator for up to three days.
+Wrap leftover garlic bread tightly in foil and store it in the refrigerator for up to three days.
 To reheat, bake the wrapped bread at 350° for 10 to 15 minutes.
 (You can microwave it, but that will make it harden as it cools.)

 Garlic Bread Tips